Azure/azure-iot-sdk-java/provisioning/provisioning-samples/service-enrollment-sample/readme.md

     ```
 6. Navigate to the folder containing the executable JAR file for the sample and run the sample as follows:

-    The executable JAR file for create a single enrollment can be found at:
+    The executable JAR file for create a IndividualEnrollment can be found at:
     ```
     {sample root}/target/service-enrollment-sample-{version}-with-deps.jar
     ```